 - Died October 20, 1972 in Baltimore, MD USA

 Allen "Rubberarm" Russell pitched 11 seasons in the big leagues.
-He was sometimes a starter, with 112 major league starts, and sometimes a closer, with 154 Games Finished.
-Although "Saves" was not an official stat at the time, he twice led the league in saves.
+He was sometimes a starter, with 112 major league starts, and sometimes a closer, with 154 games finished.
+Although saves were not an official statistic at the time, he twice led the American League in the category.

 Russell was born in Maryland in 1893, in the same month that Red Oldham was born in the state.
 The two would both go on to pitch in each major league, and they would appear in a World Series in the mid-1920s (Russell in 1924, Oldham in 1925).

 Allen won 26 games in the minors in 1913, and then won 21 games in 1915.
-In between in 1914, he played for minor-league Baltimore and was a year older than teammate Babe Ruth.
+In between, in 1914, he played for the minor-league Baltimore Orioles and was a year older than teammate Babe Ruth.
 Russell had an off-year with a record of 11-16 while Ruth went 22-9.

 Ruth came up to the Boston Red Sox for a number of years before going over to the New York Yankees.
-Russell did the opposite, spending 4 1/2 years with the Yanks before going over to the Red Sox for 3 1/2 years.
-The two were together for 1/2 season on the 1919 Red Sox.
+Russell did the opposite, spending 4 1/2 years with the Yanks from 1915 to 1919 before going over to the Red Sox for 3 1/2 years from 1919 to 1922.
+The two were together for half a season on the Red Sox in 1919.
 In his first season, 1915, he allowed 21 hits, walked 21 batters and struck out 21 batters.
 He is the only pitcher to ever have at least 20 hits, walks and strikeouts in a season with all being equal amounts.

-Russell closed out his major league career with the Washington Senators, spending three years with them and appearing in the 1924 World Series, which the Senators won.
+Russell closed out his major league career with the Washington Senators, spending three years with them from 1923 to 1925 and appearing in the 1924 World Series, which the Senators won against the New York Giants.
 He pitched 3 innings in Game 3.
+The Senators returned to the World Series the following year, but he did not play in the series.
 While with the Senators, Russell was six years younger than teammate Walter Johnson.